 Benefits: Antiseptic, Analgesic, Anti-inflammatory, Wound healing, Pain relief, Scalp care, Stimulant, Tonic

 Cajeput essential oil is a sister oil to tea tree essential oil.
 This plant grows natively in Australia and Southeast Asia.
-Cajeput does have a strong camphor base and is an amazing addition to diffuser blends to help with breathing and respiratory issues, and makes a great addition to pain relief gels/creams/topicals.
+Oil of cajeput has a strong camphor base and is an amazing addition to diffuser blends to help with breathing and respiratory issues, and makes a great addition to pain relief gels/creams/topicals.
 Cajeput has a woodsy, herbal, slightly fruit, sweet scent.

-Similar to tea tree, cajeput essential oil is an excellent anti-fungal and is an excellent addition to products such as a scalp treatment for dandruff/dry/damaged hair; foot cream; toenail fungus oils; anti-bacterial soap bars and liquid soaps; and acne treatments.
-Cajeput should never be applied directly to the skin- always dilute it with carrier oils or in a blend in a product.
+Similar to tea tree, oil of cajeput is an excellent anti-fungal and is an excellent addition to products such as a scalp treatment for dandruff/dry/damaged hair; foot cream; toenail fungus oils; anti-bacterial soap bars and liquid soaps; and acne treatments.
+It should never be applied directly to the skin- always dilute it with carrier oils or in a blend in a product.

 Cajeput oil has also been said to help repel mosquitoes and certain insects.
 This would work great in a spray base incorporating neem oil, peppermint essential oil and cajeput (try mixing the oils with Polysorbate 80, then adding to water to make a spray that won’t separate).

 100% Pure, no dilutants or carriers added

 Essential oils are sold in 0.5 ounce amber glass, 1 ounce amber glass, 4 ounce amber glass, 8 ounce amber glass, 16 ounce amber glass, 5 pound and 10 pound sizes.